unprofession-al/wtf/README.md

 * Install new (or old) versions of terraform using `wtf install [terraform_version]`.
 * Run terraform via `wtf exec ...` (using the regular terraform commands and options) to execute `terraform` or create a symlink from `terraform` to `wtf` for convenience.
-* Detect if a project has used pre or post v0.12.0 terraform syntax automatically and run the best fitting terraform version automatically.
-* Force a certain version by putting your version constraints (such as `>= 0.12.0`) in a `.terraform-version` file in your project folder.
+* Ensure that the proper terraform version according to your versions.tf file is used.
 * If required you can define a wrapper script template in `wtf`'s configuration file.
 The template will be rendered to a temp file and then executed rather than terraform itself.